Cutaneous T-Cell Lymphoma

-If you are diagnosed with cutaneous T-cell lymphoma (CTCL), a type of non-Hodgkin's lymphoma, the experienced team of Jefferson's Cutaneous Lymphoma Clinic provides a multidisciplinary approach to guide you through available treatment options that address all your medical, emotional and spiritual needs.
+If you are diagnosed with cutaneous T-cell lymphoma (CTCL), a type of non-Hodgkin's lymphoma, the experienced team of Jefferson Health's Cutaneous Lymphoma Center provides a multidisciplinary approach to guide you through available treatment options that address all your medical, emotional and spiritual needs.

 Treatment Options for Cutaneous T-cell Lymphoma

 Bringing together the expertise of Jefferson dermatologists, pathologists, medical oncologists, radiation oncologists and nurses, your medical team will give a thorough evaluation and devise a personalized treatment plan based on the nature of your cancer and its progression.
 Your team will help you weigh the benefits and risks of each treatment, so you can choose the option that is best for you, including: